PamelaLiou/bfadtEnvironments/README.md

 ###Week 1 Introduction
 **Monday In Class:**
 * Introduction to the idea of environments and UX design for IOT
-* In-class group exercise in understanding student needs
+* In-class group exercise in collaboration and ideation
 * Mentioning Resources we will use this class
 * Class Blog on Wordpress: Setup individual student profile
 * GitHub: class repository, clone and push